 The rating of both pre and post WDCT tests was done by another pair of American native English speakers quite independently.
 In this rating process they used a three point Likert scale.
-The most appropriate realization forms of the speech acts in the test situations received the score (3), somehow appropriate realization forms received the score (2) and the inappropriate forms received the score (1).
+The most appropriate realization forms of the speech acts in the test situations received the score (3), somehow appropriate realization forms received the score (1).
 The sum of the scores on the 12 test items made each person's total score and the average of the two scores that each subject received from the two raters represented his / her performance in the WDCT pre and post tests.